-100 Medical Drive, Hannibal 100 Medical Drive, Hannibal
+Hannibal Clinic 100 Medical Drive, Hannibal 573-221-5250

-Hannibal Dental Group

-2727 St Mary's Ave, Hannibal

-Quincy Medical Group

-1025 Maine St, Quincy, IL
+Quincy Medical Group 1025 Maine St, Quincy, IL 217-222-6550

-Hannibal Regional Hospital Blessing Hospital

-8503 Hwy 36, Hannibal Broadway, 11th & 14th, Quincy, IL
+Blessing Hospital Broadway, 11th & 14th, Quincy, IL 217-223-1200

 Disciplinary Sanctions

 • Employee Discipline Sanctions If it is alleged that an employee's behavior is not consistent with the university's standard of conduct for employees regarding abstinence from the use of drugs or alcohol, penalties ranging from a warning or reprimand to immediate termination may be imposed.
 Should an employee be admitted to a rehabilitation clinic, that employee will be suspended without pay for a reasonable period of time while in the program.